-Note: For compatibility with earlier versions of VirtualBox, the "createvdi" command is also supported and mapped internally to the "createhd" command.
+Note: For compatibility with earlier versions of VirtualBox, the "createvdi" command is also supported and mapped internally to the "createmedium" command.

-8.23 VBoxManage modifyhd
+8.23 VBoxManage modifymedium

-With the modifyhd command, you can change the characteristics of a disk image after it has been created:
+With the modifymedium command, you can change the characteristics of a disk image after it has been created:

-Note: Despite the "hd" in the subcommand name, the command works with all disk images, not only hard disks.
-For compatibility with earlier versions of VirtualBox, the "modifyvdi" command is also supported and mapped internally to the "modifyhd" command.
+Note: For compatibility with earlier versions of VirtualBox, the "modifyvdi" and "modifyhd" commands are also supported and mapped internally to the "modifymedium" command.